microsoft/Olive/examples/directml/dolly_v2/README.md

 Olive is currently under pre-release, with constant updates and improvements to the functions and usage.
 This sample code will be frequently updated as Olive evolves, so it is important to install Olive from source when checking out this code from the main branch.
 See the [README for examples](https://github.com/microsoft/Olive/blob/main/examples/README.md#important) for detailed instructions on how to do this.

-**Alternatively**, you may install a stable release that we has been validated.
+**Alternatively**, you may install a stable release that we have validated.
 For example:

 ```
 # Install stable release of the Olive tool